tankumar27/Tanishq_Blender_Projectile/README.md

 ### [Download Projectile](https://github.com/natecraddock/projectile/releases/download/v2.1/projectile.zip)
 *Install the .zip file as an addon*

-You can also support me by purchasing the addon on Gumroad (pay-what-you-want): https://gumroad.com/l/projectile

-Watch the overview video: https://youtu.be/SXRYoay-rNo

 ### Projectile features:
 - **Trajectory Tracing:** Projectile draws trajectories for each object so you can get an idea of how the object will interact with the scene.
 - **Hassle-Free Physics:** Projectile handles all the keyframing so all you have to do is set a speed and click a button!
 Much faster and more accurate than doing this manually.